queryluke/masseffect-5e-data/data/class-features/brutal-critical-1.md

 ---
-id: brutal_critical_1
 name: Brutal Critical
+class: vanguard
+level: 9
+subclass: battle-master
 ---
-Beginning at {{ level }}, you can roll one additional damage die when determining the extra damage for a critical hit with a melee attack.
+Beginning at 9th, you can roll one additional damage die when determining the extra damage for a critical hit with a melee attack.